Darío Franco

 Darío Javier Franco Gatti (born 17 January 1969) is an Argentine football manager and former player who played as a midfielder.
-He is the current manager of Arsenal Sarandí.
+He is the current manager of Gimnasia Mendoza.

 Playing career

 Club

 Franco made his football debut in his native country, briefly playing with Newell's Old Boys before joining Spain's Real Zaragoza winning the 1994 Copa del Rey Final and the following season the 1995 UEFA Cup Winners' Cup Final against incumbent Champions and heavy favourites Arsenal F.C.
 He arrived in Mexico in 1995 to play for Atlas.
 After three years with the club, he was transferred to Monarcas Morelia, where he won the 2000 championship.

 International

-He played also for Argentina's national team, and scored two goals in the 1991 Copa América, which Argentina won.
-In the 1993 edition he was selected to replace the banned Claudio Caniggia, but was seriously injured in Argentina's first match.
+He also played for Argentina's national team, and scored two goals in the 1991 Copa América, which Argentina won.
+In the 1993 edition, he was selected to replace the banned Claudio Caniggia, but was seriously injured in Argentina's first match.